nsidc/tech-radar/README.md

 - Tools
   - These can be components, such as databases, software development tools, such as versions control systems; or more generic categories of tools, such as the notion of polyglot persistence.

-Each item should also receive at least one of the following labels. _It is likely that an item will have multiple labels, **that is okay**!_ This landscape is complex with many different opinions and
+Each item should also receive at least one of the following labels. _It is likely that an item will have multiple labels, **that is okay**!_ This landscape is complex with many different opinions and use cases.

 - Interested
   - We are keeping an eye on the technology